One’s destination is never a place, but rather a new way of looking at things. —Henry Miller

 I wish we had more time for the rest of Bali and maybe that’s where the problem lies.
 A part of me came out of this experience thinking that more time should’ve been spent in lesser-known places but I still feel like we should go back with more time.

-Having about a week is honestly not enough time to explore Bali.
+Having a week is honestly not enough time to explore Bali.
 Another major misstep we made was in expecting budget hotels to be on par with the stuff we’d seen in other parts of Asia.
 If you want that glamorous rice terrace overlook, then prepare more cash for Bali as opposed to other places.

 We could’ve gone for other places to see in Bali that fellow bloggers raved about, like the Bukit Peninsula or Amed to name just a couple.
 It’s so vast that I can’t even think of all the top spots worth visiting in Bali.